-Aleksanteri Institute’s research director, professor Markku Kangaspuro is the project manager of Russian Media Lab.
+Aleksanteri Institute’s director, professor Markku Kangaspuro is the project manager of Russian Media Lab.
 Professor Kangaspuro has a wide expertise on Russia’s political development, nationalism, modernization and media landscape.
 He has led several projects on Russian media, including Memory at War: Cultural dynamics in Poland, Russia and Ukraine, Constructing Russian Identity in the Media: Between the History of WW II and the Future of Europeanness and Russian Identity in the Media and Identity Politics in Eastern Europe.
 From 2002 until 2012 he was the editor-in-chief of Idäntutkimus -The Finnish Journal of Russian and East European Studies, a leading Finnish scientific quarterly in the field.

 Doctor of Philosophy Jussi Lassila works as a postdoctoral researcher in the Aleksanteri Institute.
 He defended his doctoral dissertation on the political communication of Kremlin supporting youth groups in 2011.
 Lassila has studied the use of the Second World War in public discourse and as a part identity politics in today’s Russia, and looked at the political ideologies’ interaction with governance and opposition in Putin’s era.
 Lassila is author of, for example, The Quest for an Ideal Youth in Putin’s Russia II: The Search for Distinctive Conformism in the Political Communication of Nashi, 2005-2009 (Ibidem Verlag 2012, Columbia University Press 2014).
 His areas of expertize include discourse analysis, rhetoric and political communication, post-socialist identity politics, nationalism and populism.